Published: June 27, 2019

 Science has proven 95% of diets are ineffective, as people put the weight back on (and more) within a year.
 This is because other methods are focused on the wrong thing!

 There is always an emotional reason for overeating and it’s usually for comfort when people are stressed, unhappy, vulnerable or bored.
-In my online program, Perfect Weight Forever, people learn how to overcome this for good by understanding the root cause.
+In my online program, Perfect Weight Forever, people learn how they could overcome this by understanding the root cause.
+Over 70% of overeaters are emotional and addictive eaters.
+Another 20% are habitual and ignorant eaters, and 10% are angry eaters.

 You need to know what sort of eater you are before you can address the problem, which is something that no amount of diets, pills or surgery can do.